National Bank of Commerce (Wisconsin)

 National Bank of Commerce (NBC) is a full-service national bank based in Wisconsin, USA, with headquarters at 1127 Tower Ave., in downtown Superior, WI.
 The bank offers personal retail products and services, mortgage loans, business lending, credit and debit cards, online and mobile banking, and other financial services.
-NBC is the largest locally-owned bank in the Twin Ports.
+NBC is the largest locally owned bank in the Twin Ports.
 The bank has been in the Wisconsin region since 1934.

 NBC is the subsidiary of NATCOM Bancshares, Inc. NATCOM is a bank holding company primarily established in 1998 to manage the bank's assets.

 Company History

-NBC was established in February of 1934 as the Union National Bank of Superior.
+NBC was established in February 1934 as the Union National Bank of Superior.
 The bank was insured by the Federal Deposit Insurance Corporation (FDIC) on April 23, 1934.

 In 1940, the company was renamed as National Bank of Commerce.

-In September 1972, National Bank of Commerce acquired Poplar State Bank of Solon Springs, Wisconsin.
+In September 1972, National Bank of Commerce acquired Poplar State Bank, establishing new branches in Poplar and Solon Springs, Wisconsin.

 In 1998, the bank reorganized its operations.
 The company also established NATCOM Bancshares Inc., as NBC's parent holding company.

 In the year 2000, National Bank of Commerce opened its first location outside of Wisconsin, in Duluth, MN.

 In June 2008, NBC purchased Superior Bancorp, with $90 million in assets and two branches in Superior.
 The deal gave the bank $540 million in assets and a 60 percent share of Douglas County, Wisconsin deposits.
 NBC also acquired Community Bank in November 2008.

 In December 2017, NATCOM Bancshares, Inc., NBC's holding company, obtained federal permission to buy 49% of the voting shares of Republic Bank, owned by Republic Bancshares Inc. NBC subsequently received permission to purchase the remaining shares of Republic Bank in July 2019.
 The merger was completed in December 2019.
-Following the acquisition, NBC operated 12 branches throughout northeastern Minnesota and northwestern Wisconsin, including six branches previously owned by Republic Bank.
+Following the acquisition, NBC operated 10 branches throughout northeastern Minnesota and northwestern Wisconsin, including four branches previously owned by Republic Bank.
+The former Republic Bank branches located in West Duluth and Hermantown, MN, were closed.

 In 2022, NBC acquired the former City Hall building located at 1409 Hammond Ave, currently known as the Superior City Center.
 The additional space will be used for NBC's information technology (IT) offices, lending support services and other banking operations.

 As of August 2022, NBC operates ten locations, with assets valued at $1.25 billion.

+In 2024, National Bank of Commerce acquired RiverWood Bank.
+RiverWood Bank locations become NBC branches after the sale officially closed on December 13.